triton-inference-server/server/docs/user_guide/response_cache.md

 #### Custom Cache

-With the new the TRITONCACHE API interface, it is now possible for users to implement their own cache to suit any use-case specific needs.
+With the TRITONCACHE API interface, it is now possible for users to implement their own cache to suit any use-case specific needs.
 To see the required interface that must be implemented by a cache developer, see the